HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 74: July 3, 2020

+**Today's Progress**: Vanilla Javascript, Built a small weather API app for a challenge

+**Thoughts:** Loaded JsonP data from a weather API.
+Called the callback function using script and parsed the data to display on a page.

+**Link(s) to work:** [Simple Weather App](https://github.com/HajaSChilds/jsonp-challenge)

+# Day 73: July 2, 2020

+**Today's Progress**:  Started exploring React Prototyping Repo.
+Started Vanilla Javascript weather API app with JsonP data.

+**Thoughts:** Checked out an open licensed developer tool

+**Link(s) to work:** [React Prototyping Tool](https://github.com/HajaSChilds/react-proto)

+# Day 72: July 1, 2020

+**Today's Progress**: Finished adding SCSS to a private React Repository and issued a pull request.
+Started building a collaborative Python Game

+**Thoughts:** Worked on building a collaborative, choose your own adventure word game.
+Joined Python Github Organization to work on the game with a team.

+**Link(s) to work:** [Python Game](https://github.com/HajaSChilds/python3_playground)

+# Day 71: June 30, 2020

+**Today's Progress**: Designing and adding SCSS to a private React Repository

+**Thoughts:** Added node-sass to the npm packages.
+Converted all css files to scss files.
+Created a style folder and placed all scss files withing.
+Created a main.scss folder and imported all scss files.
+Added the main.scss file as an import to the index.js file.
+This worked perfectly and all of the styles remained in place.
+Also started checking out a responsive form javascript repo.

+# Day 70: June 29, 2020

+**Today's Progress**: Worked on designing a website prototype using Moqups and Figma.

+**Thoughts:** No code.

 # Day 69: June 28, 2020

 **Today's Progress**: Worked on React Portfolio Website and worked with SCSS Styling